wpilibsuite/GradleRIO/README.md

     cscoreVersion = "+"                   // The CSCore version to use

-    talonSrxVersion = "+"                 // The CTRE Toolsuite (Talon SRX) version to use.
+    talonSrxVersion = "+"                 // The CTRE Toolsuite (Talon SRX) version to use. navxVersion = "+"                     // The NavX Library version to use.
 }

 dependencies {
-    compile wpilib()                    // Compile with WPILib and it's dependencies (ntcore, opencv, cscore) compile talonSrx()                  // Compile with the Talon SRX Library
+    compile wpilib()                    // Compile with WPILib and it's dependencies (ntcore, opencv, cscore) compile talonSrx()                  // Compile with the Talon SRX Library compile navx()                      // Compile with the KauaiLab's NavX-MXP or NavX-Micro library

     // Use these to link your own third-party device libraries (e.g. navX) compile fileTree(dir: 'libs', include: '**/*.jar')